Seguso: Seguso Viro

 Seguso Viro is known for its line of contemporary glassware.
 Started in 1993 with the idea of Giampaolo Seguso for putting the individual at the center (from the Latin vir or mankind) and doing so with the intention of a production based on profound technical research rooted in tradition.
 Today, glass from the Seguso Viro collections, 101 Limited and Collezioni, is sold by Seguso.

 Seguso Experience

-Is this an encyclopedia or Italian-style self-loving business advertising?
-Please edit this text, someone outside of the company.

-In 2012 Seguso became one of the first furnaces to open their doors to visitors through a unique program called the Seguso Experience.
+In 2012 Seguso became one of the first furnaces to open their doors to visitors through a program called the Seguso Experience.
 With the intent to emotionally move the audience, all visitors travel through time; a journey made of real authentic flavors, colors and atmosphere handed down from each Seguso generation to generation.
 Gianluca and Pierpaolo Seguso's inspiration for this type of visit comes from their desire to raise the bar and deliver a fresh and unique Experience to visitors and show the true soul of Murano, as an alternative way to really feel the Murano glass art and passion, different from the more commercial and touristic influences that exist throughout the island.
 The Seguso Experience has consistently been rated as one of the top things to do on the island of Murano.